gebisthefallenhero/math4610/task_sheets/sheet6/Sheet6Solutions.md

 For this task all that was needed to be done was to switch the line in the hybrid method using newtons method to a line using the secant method and it gave the same root as in tasks 3 and 2.
 Well I shouldn't say all because it also required playing with how a and b were incremented towards the origin.
 The secant method for what ever reason required a different increment than newtons method to avoid division by zero.
 For what ever reason some increments caused the function to fail.

 ### Task 5
 For this task a wrote a new functoin which I will put in here for convenience.
-The entry for this function can be found in the (software manual)[../../SoftWare_Manual/Table_of_Contents.md]
+The entry for this function can be found in the [software manual](../../SoftWare_Manual/Table_of_Contents.md)

 ```
 def findManyRoots(a,b,f,f_p,numIntervals = 100):